GoogleChrome/developer.chrome.com/site/en/articles/isinputpending/index.md

 There exist cases where the browser isn't able to properly attribute pending input events.
-In particular, setting complex clips and masks for cross-origin iframes may report false negatives (i.e. `isInputPending()` may unexpectedly return false when targeting these frames).
+In particular, setting complex clips and masks for cross-origin iframes may report false negatives. `isInputPending()` may unexpectedly return false when targeting these frames.
 Be sure that you're yielding often enough if your site does require interactions with stylized subframes.

 Be mindful of other pages that share an event loop, as well.
 On platforms such